syanix/SupplyChainSystem/context-prisma.md

 - The monorepo structure is correct
 - The web app has access to all required workspace dependencies
-- Husky doesn't cause issues during the build process
 - The deployment is verified via health checks

-By focusing only on the web app during deployment and preventing Husky-related errors, we ensure that:
+By focusing only on the web app during deployment, we ensure that:

 - Vercel doesn't attempt to build the API or other parts of the monorepo
 - The web app has access to all required dependencies
-- The build process completes without git-related errors
 - The application is built consistently according to Vercel's best practices